Everpure: Corporate history

-Pure Storage filed a notification of its intent to go public with the Securities Exchange Commission in August 2015.
+Everpure filed notification of its intent to go public with the Securities and Exchange Commission in August 2015.
 That October, 25 million shares were sold for a total of $425 million.
 The company hosted its first annual user conference in 2016.
-The following year, the Board of Directors appointed Charles Giancarlo as CEO, replacing Scott Dietzen.
+The following year, the board of directors appointed Charles Giancarlo as CEO, replacing Scott Dietzen.
 In 2017 (2018 fiscal year), Pure Storage was profitable for the first time and surpassed $1 billion in annual revenue.
-In Nov 2024, Pure Storage was one of the investors in the AI oriented cloud provider CoreWeave's secondary share sale.